transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission-advanced.md

+---
+title: Advanced Task Submission
+sidebar_position: 4
+---

-## Advanced Task Submission: Parameterization and Sweeps
+## Parameterization and Sweeps

 Once you are comfortable running single tasks, you can take advantage of **parameterization** and **sweeps** to explore many configurations automatically.